-Leading Inclusion in Schools
+Leading Inclusion in Schools and Settings

 Inclusive leadership sets the vision and tone for a culture where everyone feels they belong.
-School leaders work with staff, children, families and partners to create a shared commitment to equity, participation and high expectations for all.
+Setting leaders work with staff, children, families and partners to create a shared commitment to equity, participation and high expectations for all.
 They ensure that policies, systems and decision-making reflect inclusive values and strengthen everyday practice.
-When leaders model inclusive behaviours and enable staff to do the same, the whole school community benefits.
-Children and young people are known, valued and supported to achieve their best; families feel respected and included and staff feel trusted, confident and able to contribute to a positive and inclusive school culture.
+When leaders model inclusive behaviours and enable staff to do the same, the whole setting community benefits.
+Children and young people are known, valued and supported to achieve their best; families feel respected and included and staff feel trusted, confident and able to contribute to a positive and inclusive culture.

 A black triangle with, PCG in the middle.
 This is clickable, and will open a parent carer guide on the corresponding area within section one of the OAG